JoergBitzer/AudioDevOrga/installReadMe.md

     3. Install Editor (Visual Studio Code works on all platforms)

 * Apple:
-    0. Install compiler (I would use Xcode)
+    0. Install compiler (I would use Xcode), install xcode-select --install
-    1. Install git (if not installed)
+    1. Install git (if not installed, will be installed by xcode-select)
     2. Install CMAKE (don't forget to add the path to terminal, e.g
     ```console
     sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install